Khajats9594/Smart--triager/README.md

      exceptions.
    - Implement the `ITestListener` class to customize how you want to log test results and exceptions.
    - Run your tests using TestNG and observe the generated Extent Report which is at project directory
+   - Grouping the failed test cases according to their exception has been done